We may earn commissions on purchases. (Info)

 Ad Blocker

-I tested the ad blocker and found that it is touch and go.
+I tested the ad blocker and found its performance inconsistent.
 I was impressed by its ability to block Facebook ads.
 However, the outcome was not quite stellar for other ads I encountered.
-While I did not see many pop-up ads I usually encounter on some websites, others were resistant to the feature’s powers.
+While I did not see many pop-up ads, I usually encounter on some websites, others were resistant to the feature’s powers.

-If advertisements really bother you, you may be better off using a dedicated ad blocker app or browser extension to eliminate them.
+If intrusive ads are a significant concern, consider using a dedicated ad blocker app or browser extension to eliminate them.

 NoSpy Servers

-If you subscribe to a plan for over a month, you can hop on CyberGhost’s NoSpy servers, which are more private than regular servers.
+If you subscribe to a plan for over a month, you can gain access to CyberGhost’s NoSpy servers, which are more private than regular servers.
 The provider fully manages NoSpy servers, which feature “top-of-the-line hardware” with advanced security measures.
-They also provide faster speeds courtesy of extended bandwidth.
+They also provide faster speeds due to increased bandwidth.

-CyberGhost’s NoSpy servers are hosted in Romania, where the company is headquartered.
-The Balkan country has privacy-friendly data regulations, although CyberGhost’s zero-log policy means it stores no geolocation data anyway.
+CyberGhost’s NoSpy servers are located in Romania, where the company is headquartered.
+The Balkan country has privacy-friendly data regulations, although CyberGhost’s zero-log policy ensures that no geolocation data is stored, regardless.

 Does CyberGhost Work in China?

-There’s no clear-cut answer to this question.
-CyberGhost has a server in China, but as you may guess, it’s a virtual one in a different country.
+There isn’t a definite answer to this question.
+CyberGhost has a server in China, but it is a virtual server located in a different country.
 However, China heavily censors internet access for its residents with its powerful and forbidding technology, aptly named The Great Wall of China.

 I contacted CyberGhost’s customer service via live chat and received a mixed reply.
-Yes, CyberGhost works in China, but only to a certain extent.
+From their reply, we can assume that CyberGhost works in China, but only to a certain extent.
 Most internet service providers in China block VPNs.

 cyberghost reviews